bdickason/serve/README.md

-simple-server
+serve
 ========

 ### A simple server to display static assets.

-Good for testing simple HTML.
+Good for testing single-serving sites or HTML snippets.

 # Installation